Human Ethics Committee

 The Committee is registered with the NHMRC; registration number EC00305.

-The terms of reference (DOC, 1.91MB) outline the scope of the Committee's responsibilities.
+The terms of reference and standard operating procedure document (DOC, 906.0 KB) outline the scope of the Committee's responsibilities.

 For more information, contact the secretariat.

-How to submit an application to the Forensic and Scientific Services Human Ethics Committee for consideration.
+Information about how to submit an application for consideration to the Forensic and Scientific Services Human Ethics Committee.